apresland/autonomous-mobile-robots/README.md

 # Robotics Software Engineer Nanodegree
 This repository contains of projects completed for [Udacity Robotics Software Engineer Nanodegree Program](https://www.udacity.com/course/robotics-software-engineer--nd209).
-The four month course covers robotics software engineering with a practical, system-focused approach to programming robots using the [Robot Operating System (ROS)](https://www.ros.org/) framework, [Gazebo Robot Simulator](http://gazebosim.org/) and C++.
+The four month course covers robotics software engineering with a practical, system-focused approach to programming robots.

 The projects cover the following content:
 * Robotic environment simulation with Gazebo the common simulation engine used by Roboticists.